-The CoSHH regulations forms the cornerstone of chemical safety regulations in the UK.
-Like most health and safety legislation prior risk assessment is the key to compliance with the regulations with an emphasis on identifying the hazards associated with chemicals and taking steps to reduce the likelihood of peopel being exposed to them in accordance with a hierarchy of risk control.
-The regulations are supported with an approved code of practice and other guidance documents which are freely available from the HSE.
+The CoSHH regulations form the cornerstone of chemical safety regulations in the UK.
+Like most health and safety legislation, prior risk assessment is the key to compliance with the regulations.
+The regulations place an emphasis on identifying the hazards associated with chemicals and taking steps to reduce the likelihood of people being exposed to them in accordance with a hierarchy of risk control.
+The regulations are supported with an Approved Code of Practice (ACoP) and other guidance documents which are available from the HSE website:

-Dangerous Substances and Explosive Atmosphere Regulations 2002 (DSEAR)
+Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR)

-Where flammable gases, liquids and solids, combustible dusts or explosive substances are used in sufficient quantities that an explosive atmosphere may develop specific safety procedures and control measures are likely to be required to control the risk of a fire or explosion.
-The DSEAR regulations outline the requirements for managing this hazard centering once again on the need for prior risk assessment before any work is carried out.
+Where flammable gases, liquids and solids, combustible dusts or explosive substances are used in sufficient quantities that an explosive atmosphere may develop, specific safety procedures and control measures are likely to be required to control the risk of a fire or explosion.
+The DSEAR regulations outline the requirements for managing this hazard centering once again on the need for a risk assessment to be completed and control measures implemented before any work is carried out.
 The regulations and supporting guidance can be accessed using the following links:

 The Pressure Systems Safety Regulations 2000 (PSSR)

-Where pressurised systems are in use the owners and users of such systems are required to demonstrate that such systems are safe under the conditions of use and are regularly inspected to ensure that they are in good working order.
+Where pressurised equipment is in use, the owners and operators of such systems are required to demonstrate that they are safe under the conditions of use and are regularly inspected to ensure that they are in good working order and potential faults and defects are identified before a failure occurs.
 Users of such systems should have a knowledge of the safe operating limits of such equipment including maximum operating pressures and temperature and should clearly understand how to operate pressure systems safely and take appropriate actions in the event of a fault or failure of the system.

 Dr Philip Rodger